 SpaceOAR® System – Rectal Protection for Prostate Cancer Radiation Therapy Patients

-Southeast Nebraska Cancer Center is now offering a new tool that is proven to protect prostate cancer patients from the negative effects of radiation therapy.
-We are the first in Nebraska to introduce this to our patients.
-Read more about this exciting announcement from the Journal Star.
+Southeast Nebraska Cancer Center is the first in the state and the only clinic in Nebraska offering a new tool that is proven to protect prostate cancer patients from the negative effects of radiation therapy.

 Because of the close proximity of the prostate to the rectum, prostate radiation therapy typically results in some radiation hitting the rectum, which can sometimes cause side effects, such as pain during bowel movements, rectal urgency, bleeding or loose stools during or after radiation treatment.
 That’s why the rectum is called the Organ At Risk (OAR) during prostate radiation therapy.